spencermountain/wtf_wikipedia/README.md

 - _[right-to-left](https://www.youtube.com/watch?v=xpumLsaAWGw) values in left-to-right templates._
 - _[PEG-based](https://pegjs.org/) parsers struggle with wikitext's backtracking/lookarounds_
 - _there are [634,755](https://s3-us-west-1.amazonaws.com/spencer-scratch/allTemplates-2018-10-26.tsv) templates in en-wikipedia (as of Nov-2018)_

-Also, there are a large number of pages that don't render properly on wikipedia.
+- _there are a large number of pages that don't render properly on wikipedia, or its apps.._

 this library supports many **_recursive shenanigans_**, depreciated and **obscure template** variants, and illicit **wiki-shorthands**.